Rome, Florence & Assisi

 • Miscellaneous expenses (such as souvenirs, personal care items, etc.)

-Students who are SPARK eligible will receive the full $1,500 check 10 days prior to the departure of the program.
+Students who are SPARK eligible will receive the $1,500 grant from the Center for Life's Work.

 Students who are non SPARK eligible will be eligible for funding from the Center for International Education.